WJP-DAU/eu-thematic-reports/html/R2/text/acknowledgements.md

 **Contributors**

-Throughout the process of designing the methodology and conceptual framework, building the website, collecting expert surveys, and reviewing the data for World Justice Project EUROVOICES 2024, the team consulted with a variety of experts.
+Throughout the process of designing the methodology and conceptual framework, building the website, collecting expert surveys, and reviewing the data for _World Justice Project EUROVOICES 2024_, the team consulted with a variety of experts.
 We are grateful for their contributions and support.
 The names of those wishing to be acknowledged are below:

 *Comments for the conceptual framework:*
 Francesca Fanucci and Simona Ognenovska (European Center for Not-for-Profit Law), Mihály Fazekas (Central European University), Waltraud Heller and Gabriel Toggenburg (European Union Agency for Fundamental Rights), Liesbet Hooghe (University of North Carolina, Chapel Hill), Jan Kleijssen (Senior Advisor, WJP), Anna Máriássyová and Lilla Ozorákovrá (Slovak National Centre for Human Rights), Tommaso Pavone (University of Arizona), Linda Ravo (Civil Liberties Union for Europe), Francesca Recanatini (World Bank), Christel Schurrer and Muriel Décot (European Commission for the Efficiency of Justice, Council of Europe), and Anonymous Contributors.